Youโre not allowed to call them dinosaurs any moreโฆ. Itโs speciesist. You have to call them pre-petroleum persons.

 Folding the Origami Stegosaurus

-This is not an easy model to fold!
-I class this as high intermediate to complex.
-Origami models of this difficulty always require very accurate folding and attention to detail to make sure the final result is as polished as possible.
 There are a couple of steps in the folding sequence that call for some points to be partially sunk inside the model.
 I would expect this model to take about 45 minutes to fold on the first attempt, dropping to about half an hour as you become familiar with the folding process.

-I have folded this one out of a 35cmย x 35cmย (about 14inย x 14in) sheet of Tant Paper, bought from Origami-Shop.com.
+I have folded this one out of a 35cm x 35cm (about 14in x 14in) sheet of Tant Paper, bought from Origami-Shop.com.
 This paper holds a crease well and is a good thickness for this model.
 This size paper produces a finished Origami Stegosaurus that is approximately 17cm (6.5in) long from end to end.

 If you are looking for an easier Montroll model to fold, try the origami angelfish.